 Nina graduated from Om Seva School of yoga in 2018.
-She is now a 200 E-RYT.
+She is now a 500 E-RYT.
 She is also certified in Mindfulness Meditation and Yoga for Emotional Intelligence and is proudly a Trauma Informed Yoga instructor.
-She teaches yoga for Emotional Intelligence at Highland Hospital in Kanawha City and regularly volunteers her time to share the gift of yoga with others who are in need in her community.
 Nina has a passion for helping others cultivate deeper awareness and tap into the strength inside of them so they too can begin to transform their own life.
 Her classes are rooted in traditional yoga, mindfulness and are alignment based and heart centered.
 She incorporates trauma-sensitive lingo, mindful movements and practices with meditation, breath work, yogic philosophy and sound in order to create a safe, nurturing and fun space for others to connect an explore their inner and outer landscapes and cultivate space for healing on all levels.

-She is extraordinarily passionate about a holistic approach to wellness and also became a certified Level 2 Reiki Practitioner in 2020.
+She is extraordinarily passionate about a holistic approach to wellness and also became a certified Level 2 Reiki Practitioner and Sound Healing Practitioner.
 She graduated from Mountain State School of Massage in October 2021 and is a board certified massage therapist who specializes in Integrated session so she can continue to help her community find relief and heal naturally.

 Nina is married to her best friend Gideon and they have 4 fur children.
 She enjoys being home with her family but when she isn't there or teaching, she loves being in nature hiking, spending time with her friends, exercising, gardening, cooking, hula hooping, paddle boarding, roller skating, reading, painting and going to see live music.